aleeeexcool/ERC721_example/README.md

 # NFT collection (Cool Bears Collection)

-This project demonstrates how to run a full NFT collection on an OpenSea test network, with IPFS, etc.
+This project demonstrates how to run NFT collection on Goerli test network and the possibility of displaying it on an OpenSea (with Pinata (IPFS) and Alchemy).

-To be continue...
+You can check contract on [Ethernscan](https://goerli.etherscan.io)